 Not only are cockroaches unsightly, they also pose a risk to health, as they will indiscriminately contaminate food preparation areas and utensils in their search for food.
 The types of diseases they are capable of passing on to humans are food poisoning and, in some cases, the initiation of an allergic reaction to the scent they distribute.
 This scent has an obnoxious aroma that is very noticeable in areas of cockroach infestation.

 The eradication of cockroaches involves the use of either a wet spray or an industrial fogger depending upon the situation and the seriousness of the infestation.

-There are well over 100,000 different species of wasp, some of which are described as solitary wasps that live and work alone with many of them not even constructing a nest.
+There are well over 100,000 different species of wasp, some of which are described as solitary wasps that live and work along with many of them not even constructing a nest.
 The other general group are called social wasps who build nests in which they live as a colony.
 In some case the nests can contain up to 30,000 wasps.

-The site of a nest will often depend upon the actual species of wasp.
+The the site of a nest will often depend upon the actual species of wasp.
 Some prefer to nest in trees or shrubs whereas others prefer to colonise more rigid structures such as lofts, wall cavities or holes in the ground.